-Unit Holders of Permian Basin Royalty Trust and Southwest Bank, Trustee Dallas, Texas
+Unit Holders of Permian Basin Royalty Trust and Simmons Bank, Trustee Dallas, Texas

-We have audited the accompanying statements of assets, liabilities, and trust corpus of Permian Basin Royalty Trust (the "Trust") as of December 31, 2015, and the related statements of distributable income and changes in trust corpus for each of the years ended December 31, 2015 and 2014.
+We have audited the accompanying statements of distributable income and changes in trust corpus of Permian Basin Royalty Trust (the "Trust") for the year ended December 31, 2015.
 These financial statements are the responsibility of the Trustee.
 Our responsibility is to express an opinion on these financial statements based on our audits.